eranws/dodeca.js/present.md

 # Material & Light

-Each object responds to light based on its (internal) attributes and position in the scene (external)
+Each object responds to light based on its (internal) attributes and position in the scene (external), there several shading algorithms to compute the color in each point.

-Depends on the each color (as in, the pixel on the screen) is computed.
-## Shading algorithms (Interpolation):
+## Shading algorithms
 - Basic - flat Color and Intensity, not responding to light. (not realistic)
 - Lambertian (L dot N)
 <!-- - Gouraud slightly old model  :b -->